georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 ### Installation

-First of all go to your Urbit terminal, either `dojo` or the web terminal interface, and run the following command to install the agent:

-`|install ~dister-dozzod-havbex %auth-id`
+First of all you will need to [install %auth-id](https://github.com/dcSpark/authenticate-with-urbit-id#installation).

 After a short period, you will have the agent installed on your ship.
 The following message will be printed at the terminal: